ptrefall/fluid-hierarchical-task-network/README.md

 ```json
 "fluid.htn": "file:path/to/fluid-hierarchial-task-network"
 ```
 Your Unity project should now have integrated Fluid HTN, and you should be able to proceed with the getting started example above.
+Slightly more elaborate examples based on Unity is also available in the Examples section below.

 ## Extensions
 The [Fluid HTN Extension library](https://github.com/ptrefall/fluid-hierarchial-task-network-ext) adds extended selector implementations, like Random Select and Utility Select, as well as JSON serialization of HTN Domains.